About the Code of Conduct

 Including, but not limited to:

-− Including, but not limited to, unwanted comments about appearance, epithets, slurs, threats, or stereotypes.
+- Verbal harassment: including, but not limited to, unwanted comments about appearance, epithets, slurs, threats, or stereotypes.
 Harassment intended in a joking manner is still unacceptable.

-− Including, but not limited to, distribution of, display of, discussion of insulting and/or graphic material or showing disrespect, hostility or ridicule in person or online.
+- Non-verbal harassment: including, but not limited to, distribution of, display of, discussion of insulting and/or graphic material or showing disrespect, hostility or ridicule in person or online.

 - Online: Email the designated SSMB account.